 The Calves are weaned when they reach 9-10 months old, however they’re kept in the next door court to their mums for a few weeks in order to keep stress to a minimum.
 They stay at Hardiesmill for all their lives, enjoying the unique grasses.
 We finish (grow) the cattle naturally without being force fed.
 They finish at about 24 months.
 Heifers are bulled at 18 months if retained for breeding.

 Hardiesmill tries to be sustainable.
 A buzz word at the moment!
-The muck from the winter quarters is used on the grass to give back to the soils.
+The muck from the winter quarters is used on the grass to give minerals, potash and potassium back to the soil.
 The cows are bulled naturally by the four stock bulls we have at Hardiesmill.
 We try and calve so that the newborn is with its mother outside as soon as possible in the Spring, to enjoy the outdoor life.
 Cows should calve naturally, without assistance, and we only intervene if required.
 Likewise anti-biotic & steroid use is restricted to medicinal purposes only - i.e if a calf is sick we'll treat it, to minimise suffering, and, quite possibly, save its life.
 It sounds all fluffy and cuddly, but we really do believe that if you have relaxed happy cattle then life is so much better.